 Second, your backup system must also be able to restore rapidly.
-In other words, if you can't restore backups fast enough to avoid major impact, do those backups exist from a practical perspective?
-Can your backup system restore quickly enough to avoid a major organizational or financial impact in the event of a ransomware attack requiring large swathes of your data center to be restored from backup?
+In other words, if you can't restore backups fast enough to avoid major impact, why do those backups exist?
+Can your backup system restore quickly enough to avoid a major organizational or financial impact in the event of a ransomware attack?
+How does it hold up to restores involving large swathes of your data center?
 Can your storage and network handle a large-scale recovery?

-If your organization has an SLA measured in hours or days, you may want to calculate how long it would take to recover from a large-scale attack to determine if your infrastructure can achieve the SLA goals.
+If your organization has an SLA measured in hours or days, you may want to calculate how long it would take to recover from a large-scale attack to determine if your infrastructure can achieve its SLA goals.